Day 1: St Jean Pied-de-Port to Roncesvalles

 On the way up, the pathway is mainly country paved roads, that later turn into dirt and rock trails.
 The incline is manageable, although still gives me a good cardio workout.
 After about an hour, I finally get the hang of my walking poles, and again scolded myself for not testing them out earlier on my home trails.

 Before leaving home, I had told all my friends and family to not worry about me on the Camino, and that there will always be people around.
 Of course, I said this to put their minds at ease; however, I soon learn this to be true.
-On this first day, if I look in front of me or behind, I usually see one or more pilgrims along the path.
-I am realizing, although I am walking alone, I will never be alone on this journey.
+On this first day, if I look in front of me or behind me, I usually see one or more pilgrims along the path.
+I am realizing, that although I am walking alone, I will never be alone on this journey.
 I guess this represents all of life… we live our own lives, but we are never really alone.
 For those who believe in a higher power, God is always walking alongside you.
 His presence is becoming even more clear to me.
 Excitement bubbles up inside as I begin this truly life-changing experience, and one I know I will never regret!

 Everyone walks at a different pace on the Camino, and on inclines, many are especially slower than others.
-At first, I treat this as a race, thus feel satisfied and puffed-up each time I cruise by a walker or group of pilgrims.
+At first, I treat this as a race, thus feeling satisfied and puffed up each time I cruise by a walker or group of pilgrims.
 When those with stronger athletic capabilities or longer strides pass me, my ego takes a minor hit.
 I’ve now realized this is going to happen every minute of the day during my walk; I do not want to ride this ego roller coaster for the entire month.
 So after a couple of hours, finally, I decide this is NOT a race, and carry on at my own pace.

-Around noon, about four hours in, the wind begins in whip by and the mystical mist settles, so I decide to stop.
+Around noon, about four hours in, the wind begins to whip by and the mystical mist settles, so I decide to stop.
 I put on my coat and eat my sandwich while watching those I passed earlier walk by.
 Others get a similar idea and begin to pull to the side and sit by me beneath a natural rock hill as protection from the elements.
 Here I meet my first of many Korean friends, a group of four ladies from South Korea, including one of the girl’s mother, who I believe is in her 70’s.
 Only a couple of the gals can speak English well, but we still enjoy our chat, inspect our own feet, nourish our bodies, and savor the few moments of stillness.
 TIP (Camino Food): I am so glad I grabbed something for lunch and water in St. Jean last night.
 The only place to purchase food or water on this first day is at the alburgue in Orisson, about two hours into today’s stage.

 Feeling rested and ready to go, I put on my pack and continue my trek up the mountain.
 The path ebbs and flows, and later is coated with autumn leaves.
 At one point it becomes quite muddy from the recent rainfall, so I maneuver to the sides.
 While walking through the serene tree-lined paths, all of a sudden I stop and realize… I am alone.
 I can only hear the wind and my breath.
 I have never felt so alive and one with nature!

-I mentioned before, there are three official methods to complete the Camino de Santiago: walk, or ride a bike or horse.
+I mentioned before, that there are three official methods to complete the Camino de Santiago: walk, or ride a bike or horse.
 A short time later, a couple from Spain ride by on their bikes, shouting the standard greeting, “Buen Camino!”
 The wife seems timid on her bike and slowly rides over the rocks as she watches her husband confidently plow ahead on the trail.
-All of the sudden, the wife’s sling-pack falls off the back of her bike, just missing a pile of cow dung!
+All of a sudden, the wife’s sling-pack falls off the back of her bike, just missing a pile of cow dung!
 She yells to her husband in Spanish, and I can sense the fear in her voice.
 Unfortunately, he is too far ahead to hear her.
 Luckily I was right there.
 I run up to hold her bike and help her hoist the heavy pack back on.
-Eventually, her husband realizes she was nowhere in sight and doubles back to meet us.
+Eventually, her husband realizes she is nowhere in sight and doubles back to meet us.
 She caught him up on how I helped her and they profusely thank me.
 They ride off on their bikes, and I get back on pace.

-A bit further on the trail, I mett the same couple who were now speaking with two other couples from Canada.
+A bit further on the trail, I met the same couple who were now speaking with two other couples from Canada.
 As the Spanish couple introduces me, they call me their “Angel” on the trail.
 Seriously, I was only in the right place at the right time, but I guess my white coat probably helped with the story. 🙂 The Spanish couple share with us that they are newlyweds and this is their honeymoon.
 They actually met on the Camino the year before.
 How romantic!

 So thrilled to hear English, I join the two Canadian couples along the trail and enjoy our conversations as we continue to trek up the mountain.
 Donna & Wayne, Robyn & John are from Vancouver Island, and I feel at home with them, since I grew up in the northwest in Seattle, not too far from them.
-The couples have been friends since high school, and since retirement, travel around the world together.
+The two couples have been friends since high school, and since retirement, travel around the world together.
 They were part of a larger group touring Europe.
 When they heard about the Camino, they decided to join the walk for three days.
 I feel so blessed to have crossed paths and know they will be my friends for life.
 After a while, they decide to stop for a break, but I feel strong and continue on.
 Since their pace is faster than mine, I know they will catch up to me at some point.

 I mentioned earlier that I met some wonderful Korean ladies during my lunch break.
 Last night I noticed a very large Korean group registering at the Pilgrim’s Office in St. Jean.
 I learned they all came over on a tour together, although they do not all know each other.
 A travel book was recently translated into Korean, thus why so many Koreans are now walking the Camino.
 One guy stands out since he is very tall.
 Since I haven’t been properly introduced, I call him the “Tall Korean Dude (TKD).”
 We have passed each other several times up the mountain.
 I catch up to him again, shortly after leaving the Canadian couples, and he and I happened to cross the Spanish border together.
 I have now successfully entered Spain, the province of Navarra, and make sure to take a picture of the stone sign.

-A way later, Tall Korean Dude and I spot a flimsy gate, with streamers dangling overhead and realize we reached the mountain summit!
-We whoop and holler like dorks, take pictures and walk through the gate.
+A way later, Tall Korean Dude and I spot a flimsy gate, with streamers dangling overhead, and realize we reached the mountain summit!
+We whoop and holler like dorks, take pictures, and walk through the gate.
 I stand there in amazement.
 I have done it; I have walked up the Pyrenees!
 However, now the hard part… the descent.
 Thanking God with every step, I dig my hiking poles in the trail and walk downwards toward Roncesvalles.

 I take each step very gingerly, and eventually, the Canadian couples catch up to me.
-We finish our walk together through the most beautiful beach wood forest.
+We finish our walk together through the most beautiful Beachwood forest.
 Earlier we came across a fork in the road, following our guidebook we took the path to the left.
 We find out, although we took the shorter route, we descended the steeper path, not recommended by the St. Jean Pilgrim’s Office.
 Oh well!
 The scenery was well worth it.

 We finally reach the village, attempt to read a town sign – unsuccessfully I might add – and walk around aimlessly, searching for the alburgue.
 Roncesvalles’ purpose these days is pretty much to serve pilgrims.
 The town only offers a couple of small hotels and one large alburgue.
-The guide book informs us the alburgue is an old monastery attached to the church.
+The guidebook informs us the alburgue is an old monastery attached to the church.
 Finding the front door ends up being more challenging than we thought, as we walk around and around.
 The Canadian couples decide to stay in a local hotel just next door.
 We say our goodbyes and vow to meet up again.

 The host (hospitalaro) from the Netherlands instructs me to first take off my boots and place them in the cubbies.